qyley/limber-docs/source/generic/generic/gnrc_fifo.rst

  "DW", "int(default)", ">=1", "Data bit width"
  "DP", "int(default)", ">=2", "FIFO depth"
  "FWFT", "bit", "{0,1}", "1 to enable First Word Fall Through FIFO, 0 for Standard FIFO."
+ "BYPASS", "bit", "{0,1}", "Bypass `data_i` to `data_o` when fifo is empty. **Only use in FWFT mode** .
+If `BYPASS` activated, a combinational path exists between output and input.
+In the case of simultaneously read and write when FIFO is empty, data_o can derived directly from data_in.
+This feature is useful under some situations.
+However if you needn't this, set `BYPASS` = 0."
  "CW", "int(default)", "$clog2(DP+1)", "data counter bit width (auto-gen, do **NOT** change)"